radiolarian/AO3Scraper/README.md

 Run `python ao3_work_ids.py`.
 The command line interface will ask you for this URL, and a .csv output file (let's call it sherlock.csv).

 Now, to actually get the fics, run `python ao3_get_fanfics.py sherlock.csv`.
-This script takes in command line flags:
+You can optionally add some flags:
 - `--csv output.csv` (the name of the output csv file, default fanfic.csv)
 - `--header 'Chrome/52 (Macintosh; Intel Mac OS X 10_10_5); Jingyi Li/UC Berkeley/email@address.com'` (an optional http header for ethical scraping)